dimitri-nicolo/calico/master/reference/cnx/policy-violations.md

 #### Metric Resets and Empty Responses

-Because of metrics being expired, as just described, it is entirely possible for a GET on the denied metrics URL to return no information.
+Because of metrics being expired, as just described, it is entirely possible for a GET on the metrics URL to return no information.
 This is expected if there have not been any packets being denied by a policy on that node, in the last 60 seconds.